Rising-Stars-by-Sunshine/csecon206-haowen-finalproject/README.md

 ### Spotlight
-- Posters
+- Poster
-![image](spotlight/poster.png)

-<p align="center">Figure 1: Poster of the final project</p>

   - The final version of the poster is shown in Figure 1.
 This poster gives an overview of the Penalty Kick Game.
 It contains five sections: *Introduction*, *Objective*, *Game Formulation*, *Results*, *Potential Impacts*
   - This poster is created by [Canva](https://www.canva.com/)
+![image](spotlight/poster.png)

+<p align="center">Figure 1: Poster of the final project</p>

 - Figures
 - Slides
 - Presentations